 What are some of the best places to eat in Quebec City?

 There are many excellent restaurants in Quebec City.
-Quebecois food is a lot like French food but with a twist!
+Québécois food is a lot like French food but with a unique twist.
 If you enjoy trying different types of foods while you travel, you'll love Quebec City.
 One thing not to miss is a snack dish called poutine.
-This dish is made up of French fries, cheese curds, and hot gravy.
+This dish is made up of French fries, cheese curds and hot gravy.

 Here are some restaurants to consider in Quebec City: